 If you’re planning to take your company global, it’s important to take text expansion during translation into account ahead of time.
-This is especially crucial if you’re translating the text within marketing materials, because it’s easy to unexpectedly run out of space.
+This is especially crucial if you’re translating the text within marketing materials since it’s easy to unexpectedly run out of space.

-If you want to avoid having your message cut short, consider these tips on dealing with text expansion.
+If you want to avoid having your message cut short, consider these tips on dealing with text expansion during translation.

 How Much Text Expansion Should You Expect?

 The amount of text expansion to expect varies by language.
 For instance, Italian often only takes a little more space than English — about 10 percent more, in fact.
 On the other hand, German may take closer to 30 percent more room than English.

 And if you’re using character-based languages such as Chinese, Japanese, or Korean, you can expect both vertical and horizontal expansion of the content you translate.

 In general, it’s best to anticipate about 35 percent more text than the original document when you’re translating from the English language.
 This means you need to leave sufficient space in your marketing materials while preparing for translation.